Adrián Zela: Club career

 Zela came through the youth ranks of Alianza Lima.
 However, he did not make an appearance for their senior team.
 In mid-2007, Adrian joined Coronel Bolognesi.
 He made his senior club debut for them in 2008.
 In December 2009 was transferred to Club Universitario de Deportes.

+In 2012, after Universitario, he moved back to Coronel Bolognesi.
+In 2014, he moved to Deportivo Municipal.
+After six years, in 2020, he moved to Sport Boys.
+In the same year, he moved from Sport Boys to Chavelines for the 2020/2021 season.
+In 2021, he moved from Chavelines to Deportivo Binacional.

+Since 2022, he has been without a club having left Deportivo Binacional on 1 January 2022.